-Pros Cons

-- Very efficient. - Many libraries.

-- Applications compiled for a specific architecture and operating system. - Complex syntax
+Pros Cons • Very efficient. • Applications compiled for а specific • Many libraries. architecture an d operating s system l . • Complex synta IX

 C++ is widely accepted in the field of programming, and given the amount of documentation and the efficiency of the resulting applications, C++ is a good alternative with which to develop the application described in this work.
 There are interesting frameworks on top of C++ such as GTK, wxWidgets, Qt, etc. that may be used for the development of the application.